 Donation: If you’d like to donate to the CRAO that supports a diverse population of campers at Runoia by providing financial assistance to families who otherwise couldn’t afford camp.
 Make an online gift here.

-Process: The committee meets once a month between September/October through May.
-Asha has the chair role, set the meeting dates and agenda, leading the meeting, facilitating the discussions and recording the meeting outcomes and actions in Google Drive for the committee to have access to and to provide a historic record.
+Process: The committee meets once a month between October/November through May.
+Pam has the chair role, set the meeting dates and agenda, leading the meeting, facilitating the discussions and recording the meeting outcomes and actions in Google Drive for the committee to have access to and to provide a historic record.
 All advice from the committee goes to camp administration to be processed and decisions made taking into consideration the advice from DAC.

 Future: The committee, formed as an ad hoc committee of the CRAO board of trustees, is still defining its role and the participants terms of service and mission of its work.
-The committee is expanding its membership to include at least one other leadership staff from camp and growing to about 12 members.
+The committee is expanding its membership to include at least one other leadership staff from camp and growing to about 10 members.

 Camp has implemented things the committee has backed in theory and with support in various ways: